GuoYanMing-Titus/MacOS-MySQL-Error-Code-1290/README.md

 # MacOS-MySQL-Error-Code-1290 and OS errno 13 - Permision denied
 Error Code: 1290.
-The MySQL server is running with the --secure-file-priv option so it cannot execute this statement
+The MySQL server is running with the --secure-file-priv option so
-# deep-pitcher
-Estimates pitch of human vocal from songs by vocal separation with machine learning

 1. make a folder for MySQL
 ~~~